ccmbioinfo/seqr-cfi/INCIDENTS.md

 ## Active seqr incidents

 There are currently no known seqr incidents.
-If you are experiencing any difficulties, email seqr@broadinstitute.org or submit a [github issue](https://github.com/broadinstitute/seqr/issues)
+If you are experiencing any difficulties, contact Seqr Canada or submit a [github issue](https://github.com/ccmbioinfo/seqr-cfi/issues)

 ## Past seqr incidents

-Known, resolved incidents that occured on the Broad's seqr deployment (https://seqr.broadinstitute.org/):
-- 1/14/2026: seqr down after DNS issue
-- 4/7/2020: seqr down after error on kubernetes redeployment
-- 3/11/2020: seqr down after error on kubernetes redeployment